SunnyLimc/obsidian-limc/001 - Workbench/6s081 - Page Table.md

 - CPU is using page table by reading `satp` reg.
 Each has one.
 	- pagetable is a private address space for each CPU? #q
 - Typically kernel mapping all physical memory to it's pagetable
-	- is it enough space to store? #q
-	- root page-table page (bingo)
+	- give each process a whole page-table with from 0 through MAXVA would not interfere to ANY OTHER VAs, since the instructions is use `satp` to locate physical memory.
+You just ensure each page-table has been correctly mapped.  ^e34ac5
 - one page table per process
 	- 512 entries of PTE? #q
 	- plus a page for kernel's address space